LucaSain/LucaSain/README.md

 You can check some of my projects on my website (WIP).

 ## My Tech Stack:
-+ front-end: React with Next.js, Vue3 with Nuxt.js.
++ Front-end: React with Next.js, Vue3 with Nuxt.js.
 Currently, I am exploring Astro and Solid.
 + Design Framework: Tailwind CSS with DaisyUI.
 + Database: SQL - PlanetScale and NoSQL - Redis.